 What Island is Best for you?

 Draw up a wish-list of what you want for your wedding: a big party, small group?
-Adults only, family-friendly?
+Adults only, family Caribbean vacation?
 Exclusive and Private or Exclusive but within a Resort?
 The age profile of you and your guests and their specific needs?
 What activities do you want to build into your wedding vacation experience?
 Golf, sailing, fishing, snorkelling, luxurious spa treats etc.

 Once you have your ‘shopping list’ of key ingredients, simply call Exceptional Villas.
 Our experienced team will be able to shortlist the perfect islands, villas or resorts that can deliver all – and more – of your deal-breakers wishes.